VrayInc/Browser-SDK/README.md

  ### VRAY.pay() ###

  * Parameter
-   * callback - function that gets called once payment has been processed
+   * callback(error, tid) - function that gets called once payment has been processed.
+     + error - error message, or null if transaction completed successfully.
+     + tid - the transaction ID.

+ ### Constrains ###
- * Valid merchantId, name, emailAddress, phoneNumber and totalAmount (greater than or equal to 0) are needed for pay() to work.
+ * Valid merchantId, name, emailAddress, phoneNumber and totalAmount (greater than 0) are needed for pay() to work.

 ### Example usage ###